swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

     support for custom hashers comes with significant overhead that can easily overshadow the (slight, if any) algorithmic disadvantage of the standard `Hasher`.

+Note that the non-generic `Hasher` still has full support for Bloom filters and other data structures that require multiple hash functions.
+(To select a different hash function, we just need to supply a new seed value.)

 ### <a name="closure-hasher">Change `hash(into:)` to take a closure instead of a new type</a>